 3. Visiting hours and process at the Eastlake Juvenile Hall

-The minors temporarily held at the Eastlake Juvenile Hall pending court adjudication are entitled to visits restricted to their parents and/or legal guardians.
+The minors temporarily held at the Eastlake Juvenile Hall pending court adjudication are entitled to visits restricted to their parents, grand parents, and/or legal guardians.
 Special visiting privileges for other relatives require approval from the court or the Supervising Probation Officer.
 All visitors must bring government-issued identification in order to conduct the visit.

-Visiting hours are from 1:00 pm to 3:00 pm on Saturdays and 1:00 pm to 4:00 pm on Sundays only.
-Except on days when your child has a court appearance, you may visit your child between the hours 5:00 pm to 7:00 pm to discuss with them what happened in court.
-Otherwise, you may also contact their Supervising Probation Officer to get more information.
+Visiting hours are from 1:00 pm to 4:00 pm on Saturdays and Sundays.
+On days when the child has a court appearance, visitors are allowed a 20-minute “after court” visitation between 5:00 pm and 7:00 pm to discuss with them what happened in court.
+Otherwise, you may also contact their Supervising Probation Officer to get more information (for possible earlier visitation times for instance).

 Upon arrival to the facility, all visitors will be subject to a search of their identity and belongings for security reasons.
 Visitors must be dressed appropriately: no revealing or provocative clothes; all visitors must wear shoes at all times; and no sandals or slippers are allowed as footwear while conducting your visit.
 Food and drinks are not allowed in the visiting area.